payatu/vuln-nodejs-app/solutions/solutions.md

 }
 ```

-Application is receving ticket details from the user then using it to generate HTML page by using html-pdf-node package function generatePdf that takes url as a input and generates the PDF from the
+Application is receiving ticket details from the user and then using it to generate HTML page by using html-pdf-node package function generatePdf that takes URL as an input and generates the PDF from the received response.
-received response.

 ## 10. postMessage XSS

-User edit page has a `addEventListener()` call that listens for the web message and inserts that message to a `<div>` without verifying the origin from where it received the message.
+The user edit page has an `addEventListener()` call that listens for the web message and inserts that message to a `<div>` without verifying the origin from where it received the message.

 ### Exploit

-Create a HTML page with following code and host it on your server to perform the XSS
+Create an HTML page with the following code and host it on your server to perform the XSS

 ```html
 <html>